Lifelong Learning

 Mission Statement

 As a “home for wondering Jews,” Eitz Chayim offers and curates Jewish learning opportunities for all ages to supplement the work of our school.
 Our goal is to have every adult enmeshed in some way on an ongoing basis in the rich cultural and religious fabric of Judaism.
-To that end, we offer topic-focussed thematic programming which includes classes, lectures, films, and hands-on experiences (which will become real rather than virtual when the pandemic subsides), as well as ongoing Torah study and book discussions.
+To that end, we offer topic-focused thematic programming which includes classes, lectures, films, and hands-on experiences (which will become real rather than virtual when the pandemic subsides), as well as ongoing Torah study and book discussions.
 We also partner with other organizations such as Me’ah.
 We hope you will join us!

 Eitz Chayim's Lifelong Learning Team presents a Special Sukkot Event -